 Numerous studies have tried to figure out why members leave their health plans.
-It turns out that satisfaction with the level of engagement and communication members receive from their plan is a critical consideration during the member lifecycle journey.
+It turns out that satisfaction with the level of engagement and communication they receive from their plan is a critical consideration during the member lifecycle journey.
 Members also want to feel their plan respects them as individuals.

 #1—Use a Multi-Channel Approach

-All of this points to the need for a multi-channel approach that includes email, text messaging, phone calls, IVR, mail, social media, and in-person interactions.
-Sharing a message via multiple routes increases the chance a member will see, hear, and internalize the message, which will enhance the positive view of the health plan as well as improve their health.
+All of this points to the need for a multi-channel approach that can include email, text messaging, phone calls, interactive voice, mail, social media, and in-person interactions.
+Sharing a message via multiple routes increases the chance a member will see, hear, and internalize the message, which can enhance their view of the health plan as well as improve their health.

 #2—Make the Experience Personal

 One study of 249 adults found that nearly 80% did not know “hemorrhage” means “bleeding.”
 This illustrates the importance of explaining complex medical terms in plain language, avoiding clichés, idioms, and slang.
 You can also use design to help readability, ensuring plenty of white space and simple, engaging imagery or diagrams.

 #4—Educate Your Members